More Homes

 City Initiatives to Facilitate More Housing

-1. Promote high-density development without the need for privately initiated rezoning (as-of-right zoning)
+1. Promoting high-density development without the need for privately initiated rezoning (as-of-right zoning)

 Amendments to The London Plan to support the creation of new housing opportunities.